 Expats should expect some degree of culture shock in Taiwan.
-Simple tasks and comforts that are taken for granted in an expat’s home country are not as easy when a person doesn’t speak or read the local language.
+Simple tasks and comforts that are taken for granted in an expat's home country aren't as easy when a person doesn't speak or read the local language.

-Once expats start learning, speaking and understanding Chinese, their understanding of Taiwanese culture will become less cloudy and their frustrations will ease.
+Once expats start learning, speaking and understanding Mandarin, their understanding of Taiwanese culture will deepen, making day-to-day life much easier.

 Language barrier in Taiwan

-The most difficult thing to adjust to in Taiwan is the language barrier.
+The most challenging thing to adjust to in Taiwan is the language barrier.
 Mandarin is the official language, while Taiwanese, Hakka and indigenous Formosan languages are also spoken.

-The most important thing a person can do to acclimatise is to start learning Chinese as soon as possible.
-In Mandarin, vowel sounds can be said in four tones, each with a different meaning.
-While it is challenging, learning Chinese can help expats feel less isolated.
+The most crucial thing expats can do to acclimatise is to start learning Mandarin as soon as possible.
+While it is challenging, learning Mandarin can help expats feel less isolated.
+Attending local language classes is also a great way to meet fellow expats.

 Saving face in Taiwan